gitlabform/gitlabform/docs/IMPLEMENTATION_DESIGN.md

 * some GitLab APIs need some workarounds for their bugs or documentation inconsistencies, like:
   * some APIs declare in the docs that they accept both "group/project" string OR a project id while in fact only the latter works - see `GitLabProjects.post_approvals()` as an example,
-  * one API does not accept a proper JSON that in case of a field set to a null-value can be omitted, but GitLab requires it to explicitly included and set to an empty array - see `GitLabProjects.put_approvers()` as an example (**TODO**: check if this hack is still needed with the current versions of GitLab!)
+  * some APIs return invalid HTTP error codes, like 404 instead of 400 - see `GitLabGroupLDAPLinks.add_ldap_group_link`
+    as an example.

-**Note**: A lot of the code here is **NOT used by the GitLabForm app**, but utilized by internal Egnyte applications that have not yet switched to the more standard `python-gitlab`.
+**Note**: Some of the code here is **NOT used by the GitLabForm app**, but utilized by internal Egnyte applications that have not yet switched to the more standard `python-gitlab`.

 #### Usage